 If necessary, the CEO and auditors must also be mentioned.
 The financial period must be determined either on the memorandum of association or in the articles of association.

-You can complete the start-up notification for a limited liability company through the YTJ online service if the following conditions are met:
+You can complete the start-up notification for a limited liability in the

+YTJ online service.
+You can choose from two alternatives: